funkyLover/mock-server/docs/en/proxy.md

 When the requested interface is not configured in the mock server or the corresponding interface mock is not checked for data to be responded to

-The interface request will be forwarded to the target ip or url
+The interface request will be forwarded to online server / target ip if `proxy.js` is configured.

-And if `proxy.js` is not configured with forwarding rules, it will directly request online.